JoseBarbero/UBUMLaaS/README.md

     ```bash
     ./run.sh
     ```
-    Remember to give the required permissions in case ther are needed.
+    Remember to give the required permissions in case they are needed.
 ## Update database
 1. Execute migrate.py
    ```bash